Academic Standards & Ethics

 - Students must earn a grade of “C” or higher in all required courses in the core curriculum that are offered for letter grading and a “Pass” grade for those only offered on a pass/fail basis.
 A student who earns a “D” or “F” grade in a course that meets a core requirement must, at the next opportunity, make a second attempt to complete the core requirement either by repeating the same course or by completing another course that meets the same core requirement (if available).
 A grade of “D” or “F” on the second attempt is grounds for dismissal.

-- Students must complete the initial core requirement (either 'Problem Solving in Public Health' or 'Making Change Through Policy'), the Goals Analysis plan, and the Epidemiology core requirement within the first twelve months of matriculation into the MPH program.
+- Students must complete the initial core requirement (either 'Problem Solving in Public Health' or 'Tools of Public Health Practice and Decision-Making'), the Goals Analysis plan, and the Epidemiology core requirement within the first twelve months of matriculation into the MPH program.